-The ability of our investment teams to deliver strong investment performance depends in large part on their ability to identify appropriate investment opportunities in which to invest client assets.
-If the investment team for any of our strategies is unable to identify sufficiently appropriate investment opportunities for existing and new client assets on a timely basis, the investment performance of the strategy could be adversely affected.
-In addition, if we determine that there are insufficient investment opportunities available for a strategy, we may choose to limit the growth of the strategy by limiting the rate at which we accept additional client assets for management under the strategy, closing the strategy to all or substantially all new investors or otherwise taking action to limit the flow of assets into the strategy.
-If we misjudge the point at which it would be optimal to limit access to or close a strategy, the investment performance of the strategy could be negatively impacted.
-The risk that sufficiently appropriate investment opportunities may be unavailable is influenced by a number of factors, including general market conditions, but is particularly acute with respect to our small cap and smid cap strategies that focus on small-cap investments, and is likely to increase as our assets under management increase, particularly if these increases occur very rapidly.
-If we are unable to identify appropriate investment opportunities in which to invest client assets, our growth and results of operations may be negatively affected.
-As of the filing of this annual report our small cap value strategy is closed to new investors.
+Our investment performance depends in large part on our investment teams' ability to identify appropriate investment opportunities.
+If any of our investment teams are unable to timely identify sufficiently appropriate investment opportunities for existing and new client assets, the investment performance of the relevant investment strategy could be adversely affected.
+In addition, if we determine that there are insufficient investment opportunities available for a strategy, we may restrict the strategy's growth by closing the strategy to all or substantially all new investors or otherwise taking action to limit the flow of assets into the strategy.
+If we misjudge the point at which it would be optimal to limit access to or close a strategy, the strategy's investment performance could be negatively impacted.
+The availability of sufficiently appropriate investment opportunities is influenced by a number of factors, including general market conditions.
+The risk that such opportunities may be unavailable is particularly acute with respect to our small cap and smid cap strategies that focus on small-cap investment opportunities, our growth and results of operations may be negatively affected.
+As of the filing of this annual report, our small cap value strategy is closed to new investors.
 The strategy may be reopened if one or more of our investors elects to rebalance its assets, which may occur at any time.